Introduction

 $mail->SMTPSecure = 'tls'; // Enable TLS encryption, ssl also accepted

-At this point you are ready to test the script.
-The place in which any PHP errors will be logged depends on the kind of PHP that your server is using.
-The following command tails both the main Apache error log, and the location where a local error log may be depending on your type of PHP in use.
+Before proceeding, take note of where the script will log errors.
+The place in which any PHP errors will be logged depends on the PHP your server uses.
+The following command tails both the main Apache error log and the location where a local error log may be, depending on your type of PHP.
 This command will produce an error if the local error log doesn't exist, but you can ignore that.

 tail -fn0 /etc/apache2/logs/error_log ~/public_html/error_log

-In addition to the locations in the command above you may also want to check ~/logs directory if the above command doesn't show you any error logs and the script is producing a 500 error when you test it.
+You may also want to check the ~/logs directory if the above command doesn't show you any error logs and the script is producing a 500 error when you test it.
 The ~/logs directory is used when your server is making use of PHP-FPM, and the specific log name includes your domain which is why it was not added to the command above.

-Now you're ready to test the script by visiting it directly in your browser.
-If you've setup the script in the public_html directory as outlined in this guide you'd use your primary domain like this:
+Test the script by visiting it directly in your browser.
+If you've set up the script in the public_html directory as outlined in this guide, you'd use your primary domain like this:

 https://myprimarydomain.tld/testForm.php